Chris Hipkins: In Government (2017–2023)

-First term (2017–2020)
+Fourth term (2017–2020)

+During the 2017 general election, Hipkins retained the Rimutaka electorate by a margin of 8,609 votes.

-Hipkins was elected as a Cabinet minister by the Labour Party caucus following the formation of a Labour–New Zealand First coalition government supported by the Greens.
+Hipkins was elected as a Cabinet minister by the Labour's formation of a coalition government with New Zealand First and the Greens.
 It was later announced that he would serve as minister for education.

 As education minister, Hipkins has supported the abolition of National Standards and charter schools in New Zealand, which were supported by the previous National Government.
-He has also signaled a review of the National Certificate of Educational Achievement (NCEA) high school certificate system.
+He has also signalled a review of the National Certificate of Educational Achievement (NCEA) high school certificate system.
 However, Hipkins has clarified that the Ministry of Education would continue to fund the University of Otago's National Monitoring Study of Student Achievement and the Progress and Consistency Tool (PaCT).
 The Government's announcement that it would close charter schools drew criticism from the opposition National and ACT parties.
 In early 2018, Hipkins introduced legislation preventing the creation of new charter schools, while enabling existing charter schools to be converted into special character schools.
 By September 2018, all twelve charter schools had successfully transitioned to become state-integrated and special character schools.

 In December 2018, Hipkins rejected a recommendation by the Council of Victoria University of Wellington to rename the university "University of Wellington", citing the strong opposition to the name change from staff, students, and alumni.
 Hipkins said that "he was not convinced the university had sufficiently engaged with stakeholders, who should have their views considered."